The Medium Is the Mirage

 "Start now.
 And when I say now, I mean right after reading this."

 This is not advice.
-This is dopamine-activated pressure to force your behavior.
+It is dopamine pressure disguised as concern.

 Toxic Positivity